-- Both ends of the road are wooded.
-The west end has canopy enclosure near Wasche Road. - The center section is open with fields on both sides. - Tree hedgerows line both sides of the road west of Hillard Farm and mature cedar hedgerows line the north side of the road east of the farm.
+- Both ends of the road are forested.
+The west end has canopy enclosure near Wasche Road. - The center section is open with fields on both sides. - Tree hedgerows line both sides of the road west of Hillard Farm and mature cedar hedgerows line the north side of the road east of the farm. - Forested areas on both sides of the road east of the Robert T. Hillard farm.